Travel

 1 – Travelers may use their personal camper or trailer home instead of staying at a hotel or vacation rental property.

-2 – Travelers are reimbursed the actual cost per night up to the GSA rate plus taxes.
+2 – If a traveler has sufficient documentation from a facility, they are reimbursed the actual cost up to the per diem.

 G – Vouchers, credits, and loyalty programs